 Work life balance is essential for everyone.
 Even if you’re not a leader, you probably understand how difficult it is to maintain peak performance at work.
-Responsibilities and deadlines, coupled with stress and demands of the workplace, can easily bleed over into the leader’s personal life.
+Responsibilities and deadlines, coupled with the stress and demands of the workplace, can easily bleed over into the leader’s personal life.

 If they can’t balance work life and personal life, they’re left with health issues, burnout, and dissatisfaction.